 Write Here:

-How to Properly Explore and Understand your collected data?
-What is Numpy and why is it important for statistical analysis?
-For more information regarding the grading of the missions (quiz, emulators and editors) of this submodule please refer to Module 1 Introduction section as well as the orientation..
+How to properly interpret your collected data?
+And How to use Numpy library for data interpretation?
+For more information regarding the grading of the missions (quiz, emulators and editors) of this submodule please refer to Module 1 Introduction section as well as the Orientation.

-What is the difference between Noise and outliers in data?

 Develop Submodule 3 Content